boobo94/boobo94.github.io/_posts/2021/12/2021-12-25-web3-for-developers.md

 - <a href="https://vitto.cc/web3-and-solidity-smart-contracts-development-roadmap/" target="_blank">Complete Web3.0 and Solidity Development Roadmap 2021</a> posted by Vittorie Rivabella
 - <a href="https://appinventiv.com/guide/blockchain-guide-for-entrepreneurs/" target="_blank">An Entrepreneur’s Handbook to Blockchain</a>
+- <a href="https://www.freecodecamp.org/news/breaking-into-ethereum-crypto-web3-as-a-developer/" target="_blank">How to Break into Ethereum, Crypto, and Web3 as a Developer</a>